Remote Employee Monitoring: Leveraging Technology for Success

 Project management software supports you in managing all tasks related to your projects and ensures the monitoring of employees around their work performance.

-A project management solution offers numerous useful tools, such as tracking project progress in real-time.
+A project management solution offers numerous useful tools, such as real-time project progress tracking.

 You can always track and check the period during which teammates are busy with certain activities.
-You can encourage online collaboration, accurately track time spent on tasks, and adjust workloads accordingly.
+You can encourage online collaboration, accurately track task time, and adjust workloads accordingly.

-Thanks to productivity tracking features in the software, you can analyze the behavior patterns of your team members and come up with solutions to improve their performance.
+Thanks to the software’s productivity tracking features, you can analyze your team members’ behavior patterns and devise solutions to improve their performance.

 2. Record working hours

-The recording of employees' working hours serves employers to control the workforce and allows employees to document the work they have done.
+Recording employees’ working hours helps employers control the workforce and allows employees to document their work.
 Work-from-home monitoring tools also provide time tracking.

-Through time tracking, you can also manage various absences, which are entered into the absence list and give you an overview of who is working remotely or is not available due to rosters, holidays, or illness.
+Through time tracking, you can also manage various absences, which are entered into the absence list and give you an overview of who works remotely or is unavailable due to rosters, holidays, or illness.

-By monitoring working hours, you know exactly how productive your employees are and can prevent any bottlenecks.
+By monitoring working hours, you know exactly how productive your employees are and can prevent bottlenecks.

 If you employ colleagues whose work is billed hourly, the time record in tasks can also be useful.
 Immediately after creating a task, notifications are sent, and the work progress and the result are evaluated.
 If there are delays, team members are immediately informed that they are overdue.